The climate in climate economics

-This first test case is further suited to shed some light on the role of the different parameter values in the temperature equations of DICE-2016, as illustrated in Figure~\ref{fig:Mod_TempBM_4xCO2_on_PI}.
+The test discussed here is further suited to shed some light on the role of the different parameter values in the temperature equations of CDICE, as illustrated in Figure~\ref{fig:Mod_TempBM_4xCO2_on_PI}.
 How quickly the temperature responds to an increase in atmospheric CO2 is mainly governed by the heat capacity of the upper ocean via the parameter $c_{1}$ (left panel, yellow and brown dashed lines), which, in turn, does not affect the mid-and long-term absolute warming (beyond roughly 20 years, middle and right panel).
-As expected, the very long-term warming is set by the equilibrium climate sensitivity, $T_{\text{2XCO2}}$ (right panel, pink and violet dash-dotted lines).
-The track toward long term equilibrium across intermediate time scales and levels of warming depends on the energy exchange between upper and lower ocean, via the choice of $c_{3}$ (solid green lines, after roughly four years), and on the heat capacity of the deep ocean, entering in the form of $c_{4}$ (cyan dotted lines, after roughly 20 years).
+As expected, the very long-term warming is set by the ECS (right panel, pink and violet dash-dotted lines).
+The track toward long term equilibrium across intermediate time scales and levels of warming depends on the energy exchange between the upper and lower ocean, via the choice of $c_{3}$ (solid green lines, after roughly four years), and on the heat capacity of the deep ocean, entering in the form of $c_{4}$ (cyan dotted lines, after roughly 20 years).

-In summary, the test case demonstrates that bug-fixing the temperature equations brings DICE-2016 in general agreement with corresponding results from CMIP5.
+In summary, the test case demonstrates that the temperature equations in DICE-2016 can be re-calibrated to reach general agreement with corresponding results from CMIP5.
 Specific CMIP5 models or the multi-model mean as given in~\citet{Geoffroy2013} can be recovered precisely by appropriate parameter choice.